PaloAltoNetworks/a3s/README.md

 array encoded in the body.
 For `GET`, the server will set the claims in the query parameter `claim`.

+In any case, the server will receive the following headers, describing the source that was used to derive the identity claims:

+* `x-a3s-source-type`
+* `x-a3s-source-namespace`
+* `x-a3s-source-name`

 The server must return the list of modified claims as a JSON encoded array in the body of the response.